 Thanks to the increased rigidity, the ride and handling has improved noticeably – with less body roll in corners.
 With the day’s test drive covering all-wheel drive, agility in slalom, cornering dynamics and torque vectoring, the XV did very well not only in the off-road areas (of X-Mode and Symmetrical AWD) but also in the driving aspects.

 The XV does place itself in a very unique position thanks to what it offers for its current price.
 Although some might compare the XV with other crossovers priced around this range (RM 118,819 – 2.0i, RM 125,868 – 2.0i-P), none of the other brands provide enough driving balance based on the all-wheel set up and platform that is the current best for safety.
-The only thing that I’d like to change is that head unit though, cause it just seems like a lot of thought wasn’t put into making it cohesive with the Subaru experience.
+The only thing that we’d like to change is that head unit though, cause it just seems like a lot of thought wasn’t put into making it cohesive with the Subaru experience.
 Is this the car for you?
 Well as with most CVT transmission based cars, if you are able to accustom yourself with the feel of a CVT and wouldn’t mind the ownership, the latest XV certainly warrants a closer look.

 What are the differences between 2WD, 4WD and AWD?
 Click here for a better understanding!